ulysses-ck/codingame.com/README.md

 # clash of code - codingame

-Script collections with solution for clahes of code that i've faced playing at Codingame.com .
+Collection of scripts with some solutions that i've faced playing Clash Of Code at Codingame.com .
 Test cases are handled by vitest